NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 # Visualizing Requirements

-The temporal structure of a requirement can be rather complicated and hard to understand.
+The temporal structure of one or more requirements and their temporal interactions can be rather complicated and hard to understand.
 In this respect, FRET supports the user twofold: